Heartache (song)

 "Heartache" is a song by English pop music duo Pepsi & Shirlie, written by Tambi Fernando, Iris Fernando, and Wayne Brown and produced by Tambi and Phil Fearon.
 It was released on 5 January 1987 as the lead single from the duo's debut album, All Right Now, which was released that October.
-Backed with the B-side "Surrender", the single became a chart hit worldwide, peaking at number two on the UK Singles Chart, entering the top 10 in seven other countries, and reaching number 78 on the US Billboard Hot 100.
+Backed with the B-side "Surrender", the single became a chart hit worldwide, peaking at number two on the UK Singles Chart, entering the top 10 in nine other countries, and reaching number 78 on the US Billboard Hot 100.
 The song's music video was directed by Andy Earl.

 Background and release

 Pepsi & Shirlie were originally backup singers for English pop music duo Wham!, performing on songs such as "Young Guns (Go for It)".
 After Wham! split up, Pepsi & Shirlie formed their own group and began recording together.
 "Heartache" was written by Tambi Fernando, Iris Fernando, and Wayne Brown, while the production was helmed by Tambi and Phil Fearon.
 It was released as the duo's debut single in the United Kingdom on 5 January 1987, backed with the B-side "Surrender" on the 7-inch vinyl release.
 Several 12-inch vinyl formats were also issued worldwide, with most including an extended version of "Heartache" mixed by Stock Aitken Waterman and Pete Hammond.
 A music video was made to promote the single, directed by Andy Earl.
 The song later appeared as the opening track on Pepsi & Shirlie's debut album, All Right Now, which was released on 26 October 1987.